Skip to content

-Note: After installation, Security Checker will send data by default to the DataKit :9529/v1/write/security
+Note: After installation, Security Checker defaults to sending data to the DataKit :9529/v1/write/security interface.

 rule_dir = '/usr/local/scheck/rules.d'

-# ##(Required) Where to collect the detection results, supporting local files or http(s) links
+# ##(Required) Where to collect detection results, supports local files or http(s) links

 output = ''